hemantksingh/messup-learn/fundamentals/networking/TLS Certificates.md

 Every publicly trusted certificate is a SAN certificate today, because browsers ignore the CN.
 The useful distinction is [multi-domain versus wildcard](https://opensrs.com/blog/2012/09/san-and-wildcard-certificates-whats-the-difference): a wildcard (`*.example.com`) covers unlimited subdomains at one level, a multi-domain certificate lists several unrelated names, and one certificate can carry both.

-## Server hosting multiple TLS certificates

-Due to a [shortage of IPv4 addresses](https://en.wikipedia.org/wiki/IPv4_address_exhaustion) it doesn't make sense to host a single site per IP address. **Server Name Indication** (SNI) allows a server to safely host multiple TLS Certificates for multiple sites, all under a single IP address.
-The Internet Protocol version 4 (IPv4) has roughly 4 billion IP addresses.
-But, there are already more than 4 billion internet connected computers worldwide, so we are facing a shortage of IPv4 addresses.
-The anticipated shortage has been the driving factor in creating and adopting several new technologies, including network address translation (NAT), Classless Inter-Domain Routing (CIDR), and IPv6.

-SNI is an [extension to the TLS protocol](https://www.globalsign.com/en/blog/what-is-server-name-indication).
-The client specifies which hostname they want to connect to using the SNI extension in the TLS handshake.
-This allows a server (for example Apache, Nginx, or a load balancer such as HAProxy) to select the corresponding private key and certificate chain that are required to establish the connection from a list while hosting all certificates on a single IP address.

 ## Validity limits and automation

 Publicly trusted certificates have had a maximum lifetime of 398 days since Sep 2020.
 CA/Browser Forum ballot SC-081v3 (Apr 2025) shortens this in steps: 200 days from 15 Mar 2026, 100 days from 15 Mar 2027 and 47 days from 15 Mar 2029, and the period for which a domain validation can be reused falls to 10 days.
 Renewing by hand is not workable at that cadence, so automate with the ACME protocol: Let's Encrypt and ZeroSSL issue free certificates, `certbot` or your load balancer's built-in ACME client renews them, the DNS-01 challenge works for hosts that are not reachable from the internet, and wildcards cost nothing.